iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 1. Download FEI's donkey car/jetcar SD card [prebuilt image](https://peter115342.github.io/FEI_jetracer/docs/FEIcar/FEIcar_installation/) with all dependencies.
 This repo doesn't immediately provide self driving, as it showcases an object detection demo driven by a human controlling a jetson nano enabled rc car.
 However, the environment is crucially well established to facilitate self driving, the same I will eventually apply to my full scale hypercar prototype.
 2. Remove sd card from nano.
-3. Use adaptor, plug in host computer, then format sd card with sd card formatter.4.
-Burn image with Balena Echer.
+3. Use adaptor, plug in host computer, then format sd card with sd card formatter.
+4. Burn image with Balena Echer.

 # ON NANO:

-4. [Install swap file](https://jkjung-avt.github.io/setting-up-nano/) to nano to avoid memory issues.
+5. [Install swap file](https://jkjung-avt.github.io/setting-up-nano/) to nano to avoid memory issues.
 An example of memory issue is your on board CSI camera working once, but failing afterwords.
 Note 8gb file in /mnt/.
 Also note your total free space by observing Ubuntu's "Other locations" folder and "Computer", which are virtual locations to look on data about your root folder size.

 Confirm swap with